FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_localCertificatesAndCSRs.md

 4. Click **Delete**.
 5. Confirm the deletion.

-Do not delete the certificate with the `admind` alias which is implicitly assigned to the Administration Tool server. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> prevents you from deleting a certificate that is in use, for example, a server certificate configured as the SSL key alias the AS2, FTP, HTTP, or SSH server or configured as the repository encryption certificate.
+Do not delete the certificate with the `admind` alias which is implicitly assigned to the Administration Tool server. {{< SecureTransport/componentshortname  >}} prevents you from deleting a certificate that is in use, for example, a server certificate configured as the SSL key alias the AS2, FTP, HTTP, or SSH server or configured as the repository encryption certificate.